What is Entrepreneurship Development in India?

 6. MSME Sector Support

 The Micro, Small, and Medium Enterprises (MSME) sector is the backbone of the Indian economy.
-The government has a different support system for each MSME segment.
+The government provides separate support programs for different MSME segments.

 Key Benefits: